popphylotools/mvMapper/README.md

 Running localy without docker
 -----------------------------
-In order to run locally without docker I would sugest following the install process outlined in the Dockerfile as a guide.
-I reccomend installing Anaconda3, then using conda to install pyproj and R if your system doesn't already have it.
+In order to run locally without docker I would suggest following the install process outlined in the Dockerfile as a guide.
+I recommend installing Anaconda3, then using conda to install pyproj and R if your system doesn't already have it.

 Example Data